 Introduction :

 In C programming language, the getch() function is a useful function for getting input a single character from the keyboard without display it to the screen.
-Normally, the user have to press the “Enter” key after enter the input by the user.
-But in many program, where require interactive input like games or command-line utilities, getch() function is helpful because without “Enter” key getch() function read a single character from the keyboard.
-The getch() function is defined in the conio.h library and It takes no arguments and returns ASCII value of the character that input by user.
-In this article, I shall discuss you how to use getch() function in C programming language.
+Normally, the user has to press the “Enter” key after enters the input.
+But in many programs like games or command-line utilities, getch() function is helpful because without “Enter” key it reads a single character from the keyboard.

-In the beginning, you have to know that getch() function is not a part of the standard library of C programing language.
+The getch() function is defined in the conio.h library.
+It reads a single character from the keyboard and returns its ASCII value as an integer.
+In the beginning, you have to know that getch() function is not a part of the standard library of C programming language.
 The getch() is a non-standard function that is generally used in DOS and Windows environments.
-Therefore, it may not work in other environments and may require special library functions or include files.
+On Linux or Unix systems, getchar() function can be used instead.

 Advantages of getch() function :

-The getch() function allow you to read a single character from the keyboard without waiting for the user to press the “Enter” key.
+The getch() function allows you to read a single character from the keyboard without waiting for the user to press the “Enter” key.
 This function is useful when you need to get input from the user quickly or where you want to control the flow of the program based on the user’s input.

 Disadvantages of getch() function :